Arnold J. Kemp: Work

 In 2001, he first showed work in New York at the Studio Museum's Freestyle Exhibition.
 The "Freestyle" exhibition was discussed in the context of the post-black art movement, a moment where black artists confronted and abandoned the label of being 'black' artists.
 In 2022 Kemp exhibited new work at both M. LeBlanc Gallery and the Neubauer Collegium in Chicago, IL.
 For both exhibitions the work continued the themes of masking and the use of aluminum foil.

 Significant works of Kemp's are in the collections of the Metropolitan Museum of Art, The Studio Museum in Harlem, The Berkeley Art Museum, The Portland Art Museum, The Tacoma Art Museum, the Fine Arts Collection at the University of California, Davis, and the Frances Lehman Loeb Art Center at Vassar College.

 In 2012, Kemp was awarded a Fellowship from the John Simon Guggenheim Memorial Foundation.
 Kemp has also received awards from the Joan Mitchell Foundation, the Pollock-Krasner Foundation, Artadia, Art Matters, and Printed Matter, Inc.

 Content of Artwork

-Over the last decade, no material has been as powerfully symbolic for Kemp as aluminum foil.
-This domestic, yet industrial substance—reflective, yet burnished, crinkly, and endlessly impressionable—has become the artist's truest metaphor for the psyche.
-Many of the objects that Kemp has created with foil have taken the form of "masks"—expanses of fractalized sheet foil with strangely shaped holes that resemble eyes and mouths.
-Their depths appear to collapse time and space, imbuing the works with an indescribable sense of traumatic duration.
-In the masks, Kemp also uses foil as a foil, to deflect menace, to fool and outsmart violence and predatory behavior, and to protect what is most critical, vulnerable, and precious: art, queer love, blackness, rage, justice ...
-At times Kemp reproduces the foils as color photographs.
-In this form, they fill their frames such that the only edges we see become dark orifices, signaling that we are in the presence of an object with an unspecified relation to a body, or disembodied spirit.
-Kemp has produced these images in varying sizes; some as tall as dressing mirrors.
-At this size, the foil's patterns become a field of refraction ruptured by the dark, worrying pools.
+The aluminum foil has been a key material in Kemp's works.
+Many of the objects that Kemp has created with foil have taken the form of "masks"—expanses of fractalized sheet foil with holes that resemble eyes and mouths.
+At times, Kemp also produces the foils as color photographs.
+In this form, they fill their frames such that the only edges the viewer see become dark orifices; Kemp has produced these images in varying sizes, including some as tall as dressing mirrors.